ensime/ensime-tng/README.md

 (add-hook 'scala-mode-hook #'ensime-mode)
 ```

-Further steps will be provided when you start using it.

 ### VSCode

 You must compile the LSP client for VSCode, which will require installing npm and typescript.